 Just add water to this powdered mix and you can bake, scramble, or sauté your way to an eggless masterpiece in minutes!
 It’s free from the top nine allergens so everyone can enjoy, worry-free.

 Taking an entirely different approach to the liquid egg formula, this pourable mix is made from hulled pumpkin seeds!
 That makes it paleo- and keto-friendly too, with a luscious richness that comes from only 7 simple ingredients.
-It can be scrambled, made into omelets, egg bites, baked goods, and more!
+Scramble it, make into omelets, egg bites, baked goods, and more!

 Eggs are incredibly versatile, both for sweet and savory foods, eaten as-is or used as an ingredient in other dishes.
 That’s why vegan alternatives for eggs are just as diverse.
 The best choice for you depends on how you want to use it.